aismail10/Homework2Ismail/README.md

 -**First Website.** -:
 https://www.dtnpf.com/agriculture/web/ag/weather/interactive-map
-This website show’s an interactive map of the radar of each state and these aspects Radar, Infrared Satellite, Hourly wind, Past 24 hr.
+This website showâ€™s an interactive map of the radar of each state and these aspects Radar, Infrared Satellite, Hourly wind, Past 24 hr.
 Precipitation,  24 hour Surface forecast, Crop moisture, Palmer drought index, GDD contour, Soil temp.
 It gives a comprehensive look at what the weather conditions are like relevant to agriculture.
 The elements this website provides is very important to the famers to look at on the daily.